Personal relationships of Michael Jackson: Proposal and wedding

 Upon being informed of her daughter's marriage with Jackson a week later, Priscilla became irritated; she believed the male pop singer was using her child to rehabilitate his image following the child abuse accusations.
 To the press, however, Priscilla stated that she was "very supportive of Lisa Marie and everything she does".
 The union was met with a mixed reaction from the media when it was made public two months later.
 Some sources described the union of "The King of Pop" and "The Princess of Rock 'n' Roll" as being "The Marriage of the Century".
 One newspaper headline scoffed, "Jackson-Presley Union Sparks Shock, Doubt, Laughs."
-Addressing both the media and public, the new Mrs. Presley-Jackson issued a statement:
+Addressing both the media and public, Presley issued a statement:

 "My married name is Mrs. Lisa Marie Presley-Jackson.
 My marriage to Michael Jackson took place in a private ceremony outside the United States (11) weeks ago.
 It was not formally announced until now for several reasons; foremost being that we are both very private people living in the glare of the public media.
 We both wanted a private marriage ceremony without the distraction of a media circus.
 I am very much in love with Michael, I dedicate my life to being his wife.
 I understand and support him.
 We both look forward to raising a family and living happy, healthy lives together.
 We hope friends and fans will understand and respect our privacy."